pienkowb/preserve/README.md

 end
 ```

-Let's start the application and test its behaviour using [cURL](https://curl.haxx.se/).
+Let's start the application and test its behavior using [cURL](https://curl.haxx.se/).
 The whole concept is based on the session, so in order for this to work, the cookie engine must be enabled (hence the `-c` and `-b` options).

 In the first request, the `per_page` parameter is set to 20.